usmanovrustam/usmanovrustam/README.md

 ## I'm a very curious person who happens to write code for living!
 - 👨‍💻 I'm currently working as a mobile developer at [Calypso Intelligent Solution][calypso] and as a Freelancer at TT-solution
-- 🇺🇿 I'm a uzbek, 20 years old and studying at Amity University in Tashkent
+- 🇺🇿 I'm  uzbek, 20 years old and studying at Amity University in Tashkent

 ### My networks: